Forestdale Lease Extension - Free Consultation

 Decision in Croydon

-An example of a Freehold Enfranchisement matter before the tribunal for a Forestdale residence is The Woodlands 95 Purley Park Road in April 2009.
+An example of a Freehold Enfranchisement matter before the tribunal for a Forestdale premises is The Woodlands 95 Purley Park Road in April 2009.
 The Tribunals own valuation produced the figure of £37,912.
 This case affected 6 flats.
 The unexpired residue of the current lease was 78.32 years.